technofocus-pte/aclrtagntcaidepth/Lab 9/Lab9.md

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/aclrtagntcaidepth/refs/heads/main/Lab%209/media/image24.png)

-11. Send the below prompt in the chat and view the response in the left
-    pane:

-	+++Customer 251, what's my billing summary?+++

-12. The orchestrator is like the manager or router.
+11. The orchestrator is like the manager or router.
 It reads the user query and decides which specialized agent should handle it.
 It uses the context and keywords (like "billing", "promotion", "login") to make this decision.